jg210/merging/README.md

 ## Creating Release

-Releases to the play store are done automatically from the "release" branch using a Circle CI job.
+Releases to the play store are done automatically from the "release" branch using a Circle CI job and fastlane.

 * The version numbers are generated from the first-parent depth of the git commit graph, so all commits to the release branch should be merge commits.
 Otherwise, the version number will generally increment by more than one.
 * Commit changelog to a new file in [fastlane/metadata/android/en-GB/changelogs](fastlane/metadata/android/en-GB/changelogs).
 Do this from the develop branch, prior to merging to release.